ArcticAxi/wispsofgrief/source/poems/plight.md

 grow darker each tear’s embrace

 the muscles in my jaw
-clenched, they turned raw
+clenching turned them raw

 each memory a stinging bite
-see my pain, hear my plight
-alone, I cannot fight
+but their light still guides my night